HumanCompatibleAI/overcooked_ai/README.md

 ## Further Issues and questions

-If you have issues or questions, don't hesitate to contact me at mdc@berkeley.edu.
+If you have issues or questions, don't hesitate to contact [Micah Carroll](https://micahcarroll.github.io) at mdc@berkeley.edu.